0xPolygonMiden/miden-base/bin/tx-prover/README.md

 ## Metrics

-The proxy includes a service that provides metrics export for [Prometheus](https://prometheus.io/docs/introduction/overview/).
+The proxy includes a service that exposes metrics to be consumed by [Prometheus](https://prometheus.io/docs/introduction/overview/).
 This service is always enabled and uses the host and port defined in the `miden-tx-prover.toml` file.
-The metrics are available at the `/metrics` endpoint.

-To consume and display the metrics, you can use Prometheus and Grafana.
+The metrics architecture works by having the proxy expose metrics at an endpoint (`/metrics`) in a format Prometheus can read.
+Prometheus periodically scrapes this endpoint, adds timestamps to the metrics, and stores them in its time-series database.
+Grafana then queries Prometheus to retrieve and visualize these metrics, allowing you to create dashboards and set up alerts based on the stored data.

 The simplest way to install Prometheus and Grafana is by using Docker containers.
 To do so, run:

 ```bash
 docker run \